 How will I be taught?

-You will be taught through a combination of traditional lectures, seminars and other innovative teaching methods.
+In the Department of Welsh and Celtic Studies you will be taught through a combination of traditional lectures, seminars and other innovative teaching methods.
 In the seminars, the groups are smaller and the atmosphere more informal, to foster open discussion.

 How will I be assessed?